Hong Kong leader says new US law, violence will harm economy

 Lam also said a new U.S. law to defend human rights in Hong Kong will have an economic impact, undermining confidence and creating an uncertain business environment.

-The Hong Kong Human Rights and Democracy Act requires an annual review of a favorable trading status that the U.S. grants to the city.
-President Donald Trump signed into law last week.
+The Hong Kong Human Rights and Democracy Act requires an annual review of the favorable trading status that the U.S. grants to the city.
+President Donald Trump signed it into law last week.

 “We have freedom of the press, freedom of assembly, religious freedom – we enjoy a high degree of freedom in many areas,” Lam said.
 “There’s an overseas government that interfered with Hong Kong affairs, and that is most regrettable.”